wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ![](/content/blog/asynchronous-php-with-revoltphp-vonage-voice-api/mehmet-turgut-kirkgoz-15zmeuktjm-unsplash.jpg)

 OK, what I really mean is that I'm going to introduce our use-case, but I like being a tad dramatic at times.
 Let's say we have our real-world dinosaur park.
-The workforce need to be notified when a furious, human-eating lizard escapes out of its pen.
+The workforce needs to be notified when a furious, human-eating lizard escapes out of its pen.
 Thing is, the communications system was written in <insert your favourite PHP framework of choice>, and therefore is technically in a blocking I/O language.
 You need to use Vonage to call 2000 park workers simultaneously with a text-to-voice warning, right?
 Let's get to making an asynchronous code thread.

 ## Setting up: PHP 8.1, Composer, Slim, ngrok, Vonage, RevoltPhp